Introductory koini Greek

 Attendance: Attendance is an essential part of the learning process.
 Yet, I will not take attendance in this course.

-Syllabus and readings: The entire syllabus, all extra readings, and all class materials will be available for free to those registered, in a shared folder.
+Syllabus and readings: The entire syllabus, all extra readings, and all class materials (including homework) will be available for free to those registered, in a shared folder.

 1. Hello Father, I would like to be notified when you will be teaching this class next.
 I pray you are doing well!